satish125/18f/README.md

 Various methods of continuous monitoring were set up for the RECALL.IT project: JIRA was used to report bug/issue assignments and updates via email; GitHub a) alerted team members of code commits through repository subscription emails, and b) kicked off AWS autodeployment calls.

 #####CRITERIA O:
-RECALL.IT is deployed in Amazon EC2 Container Service which is runs faster and highly scalable and easy to manage Docker containers.
-The software for RECALL.IT is deployed in AWS Windows EC2 Instance and is Code Deploy is setup and configured to auto deploy code when a commit is made to the master branch of the repository in GitHub.
+RECALL.IT is deployed in Amazon EC2 Container Service which runs faster, is highly scalable and easy to manage Docker containers.
+The software for RECALL.IT is deployed in AWS Windows EC2 Instance and Code Deploy is setup and configured to auto deploy code when a commit is made to the master branch of the repository in GitHub.

 #####CRITERIA P:
 Simple instructions for installing on a php-based web server can be found in the [install.md](https://github.com/NTConcepts/18f/blob/master/Install.md) located on GitHub.